-The new Media Arts, Data, and Design Center at the University of Chicago, opening in early 2019 in the John Crerar Library, will create a 20,000-square-foot collaborative space for inquiry and experimentation at this transdisciplinary crossroads.
-A partnership between UChicago Arts, the Physical Sciences Division, the UChicago Library, and the Division of the Humanities, the center will support work and research by faculty, students, staff, and community partners with cutting-edge technology.
+The Media Arts, Data, and Design Center at the University of Chicago is a 20,000-square-foot collaborative space for inquiry and experimentation at this transdisciplinary crossroads.
+A partnership between UChicago Arts, the Physical Sciences Division, the UChicago Library, and the Division of the Humanities, the center supports work and research by faculty, students, staff, and community partners with cutting-edge technology.

-The MADD center will be a home for a number of University initiatives and activities, including:
+The MADD center is a home for a number of University initiatives and activities, including:

 The Hack Arts Lab (HAL), an open-access digital fabrication, prototyping, and visualization facility operated by UChicagoArts.